After-sales, Afterthought?

 Look at what’s measured, reviewed, and rewarded.

-Look at which roles are treated as valued proving grounds - and which are not.
+Look at which roles are treated as valued proving grounds - and which aren't.

-After-sales sits exactly where strategy collides with reality.
-How it’s treated exposes what a business truly values.
-Not what it claims to value, but what it’s willing to protect, prioritise, and tolerate.
+After‑sales sits exactly where 'orthodox' business strategy collides with reality.
+How it’s treated exposes what’s truly valued - not what it claims to value, but what it’s willing to protect, prioritise, and accept.

 For leaders who want to pressure-test their own organisation against the issues raised here, we have developed a short After-Sales Readiness Diagnostic.
 It is designed as a self-assessment rather than a checklist, and is intended to reveal the gaps that are often normalised or overlooked.